Farnam123/new123/README.md

 Create a new repository on GitHub and push the project files.
 Log in to Render and create a new web service.
-Connect your GitHub repository.
+Connect your GitHub repository (https://github.com/Farnam123/new123).
 Configure the service:
 Environment: Python 3
-Python Version: 3.10
-Build Command: pip install -r requirements.txt
+Python Version: 3.10 (set in Render's advanced settings) Build Command: pip install -r requirements.txt
 Start Command: Defined in Procfile (web: streamlit run app.py --server.port $PORT)